idolpx/mobile-rr/README.md

 ![Upload SPIFFS 2](https://s20.postimg.org/vrw3l0hy5/image.png)

-**Note: Anytime you make changes to the firmware or the data you can rebuild and upload either without the need to install the again.
+**Note: Anytime you make changes to the firmware or the data you can rebuild and upload either without the need to install the other again.
 They reside in different areas of the flash memory.**

 ## References
 I learned everything I needed to create this from these projects